ridgekuhn/arklone-retropie/README.md

 # First Run #

-From EmulationStation, navigate to Options -> Cloud Settings
+From EmulationStation, navigate to RetroPie -> Arklone.
+Or, from the RetroPie setup script, navigate to Configuration/Tools -> arklone or Manage Packages -> Manage optional packages -> arklone.

 On first run, you will be greeted by a prompt asking if you'd like to change your RetroArch configurations to the recommended settings.